 Divisions/departments, including CCIT, that seek funding for distance education initiatives are required to submit an itemized budget request, as well as a justification for those requests tied to goals/objectives.
 All College-level budget requests are reviewed /recommended by the College's Ad Hoc President's Council and approved by the President.
-Campus budget requests are reviewed by the Campus Budget Committee and approved by the campus director.
+Campus budget requests are reviewed by the Campus Budget Committee and approved by the Campus Director.
 Budget allocations are then made based on need and available funding.
 This process is repeated each fiscal year.
 This process ensures the impact of distance education on the institution's resources (human, fiscal, physical, etc.) do not impede the College's ability to accomplish its mission and goals.

-2.4 Technology Planning
+2.5 Technology Planning

-Each fiscal year, the Division of Information and Instructional Technology (IIT) and the Center for Creative Instruction and Technology (CCIT) draft and submit an annual technology budget and plan to the College's Ad Hoc President's Council.
-Technology plans are strategically linked to budget justifications, thus ensuring an adequate level of support for current and future distance education offerings.
+Each year, the Department of Information and Educational Technology (DIET) drafts and submits an annual technology budget and plan to the College's Ad Hoc President's Council.
+Technology plans are linked effectively to budget justifications, thus ensuring an adequate level of support for current and future distance education offerings.
+This process is repeated each fiscal year.

-3. Designing, Developing, and Evaluating Distance Education
+3. Institutional Governance, Academic Oversight and Distance Education

 - 3.1.
-Distance Education Governance and Oversight

-The Vice President of Academic Affairs, along with the deans of instruction and vice president and campus directors, are responsible for strategic oversight over academic programs including distance education programs.
-The development of new distance education programs follow the same processes and procedures as stated in the Curriculum Guidelines' "Academic Certificate, Diploma, and Degree Program Development." - 3.2.
+Distance Education Governance and Oversight - The Deans of Instruction govern and maintain strategic oversight over all academic programs and courses including distance education courses.
+In order to facilitate this directive, The Deans of Instruction work collaboratively with the Department Chairpersons, instructional coordinators, faculty, and CCIT. - 3.2.
 The Instructors' Role in the Design and Implementation of Distance Education Courses Instructors maintain a critical role in the design, development, delivery, and evaluation of distance education courses.
 College instructors serve on curricular planning committees, participate on design teams, act as subject matter experts, develop content, and engage in student learning outcome assessments. - 3.3.
-Ensuring Academic Rigor and Quality Instruction The College ensures that distance education programs and courses are coherent, cohesive, and comparable in academic rigor and quality to traditional classroom instructional formats.
+Ensuring Academic Rigor and Quality Instruction